-As a conjunction, neither is used to state two states or actions that are negative or not possible, and they are separated by nor.
+As a conjunction, either and neither join two nouns using either … or…or neither … nor.
+Either grammatically connects two words, phrases, or clauses together.
+It comes before two possible alternatives which are separated by or, usually with no other possible alternatives.
+Neither is used to state two states or actions that are negative or not possible, and they are separated by nor.

-- We think she has the right weight, as she is neither fat nor skinny.
+- She has a nice shape as is neither fat nor skinny.

-- Either we leave for the airport now orwe will miss the flight.
+- Either we leave for the airport now or we may miss the flight.

 - Neither her father nor her mother will help her with her homework.